-CAE Credit Eligibility Criteria for Approved Providers
+CAE Credit Eligibility Criteria for Registered Providers

 To be eligible for CAE credit, courses must be directly related to association or nonprofit management topics as defined by the CAE Exam Content Outline.